junctionapps/clubhouse/README.md

 pip install -r requirements.txt
 ```
 ### Environment variables
-An environment variable to house your [https://help.clubhouse.io/hc/en-us/articles/205701199-Clubhouse-API-Tokens](Clubhouse  API token) must be created and called CLUBHOUSE_TOKEN.
+An environment variable to house your [Clubhouse  API token](https://help.clubhouse.io/hc/en-us/articles/205701199-Clubhouse-API-Tokens) must be created and called CLUBHOUSE_TOKEN.

 ### Understand the code
 Look to the main() method for description of what is going to happen.
 Be sure to understand what's hapenning before running any code.